Hong Kong defends plan to reduce corporate database transparency

 "The companies registry is an important tool long used by journalists to improve accountability, expose wrongdoing, and bring to light important matters of public concern," Hong Kong's Foreign Correspondents' Club said in a recent statement.

-"Allowing directors to obscure their identities reduces the ability of researchers and journalists to shine a light in shady places," David Webb, a Hong Kong-based activist investor, told Bloomberg News.
+David Webb, a Hong Kong-based activist investor, said allowing directors to obscure their identities "reduces the ability of researchers and journalists to shine a light in shady places".

-"The proposed law will facilitate corruption, fraud and other crimes, and make it easier for directors to hide from creditors."
+"The proposed law will facilitate corruption, fraud and other crimes, and make it easier for directors to hide from creditors," he told Bloomberg News.

+On Thursday, Bloomberg reported that the International Chamber of Commerce Hong Kong had urged the government to reconsider the proposal, saying it was being pushed through too quickly and would hurt the city's business hub reputation.

 The latest planned change comes as Beijing cracks down on dissent in Hong Kong.